 A study of mate selection, marriage and its alternatives, the phenomenon of love, current attitudes toward sexual behavior prior to and after marriage, parenthood, financial adjustments, divorce, widowhood, and remarriage.
 Also the family in cross-culture and historical perspective as a social institution and the impact of economic/social conditions on family values, functions, and roles.
-Prereg: Soc 101.
+Prereq: Soc 101.
 (Fall)

-211 Racial and Cultural Minorities

-Analysis of the relationships between racial/ethnic groups and behavior.
-Sources and results of intergroup tension, prejudice and discriminations are examined.
+211 Racial and Cultural Minorities3 credit hours Analysis of the relationships between racial/ethnic groups and behavior.
+Sources and results of intergroup tension, prejudice and behavior.
+Sources and results of intergroup tension, prejudice and discrimination are examined.
 Prereq: Soc 101 or SSci 101; Soc 102.
 (Fall)